-The Residence Halls at The University of Montana are designed for single students and provide housing for during Autumn and Spring semesters.
+The Residence Halls at the University of Montana are designed for single students and provide housing during Autumn and Spring semesters.

 Any student with less than 30 credits and without dependents is required to live in the Residence Halls.
 Please see the Freshman Residency Requirement for more information.